 The rules you create in Outlook on the Web are applied when messages arrive in your Exchange account mailbox.
 It does not matter whether Outlook on the Web (or Outlook) is running.

-In Outlook Web App, on the red, Cornell-themed toolbar, click the Your app settings, click Mail.
+- In Outlook on the Web, on the red, Cornell-themed toolbar, click the icon.

 - Give your rule a descriptive Name.

-If your criterion is based on looking for specific words, a specify words or phrases dialog box will open.
-You must type the word or phrase, click the , then click .
+If your criterion is based on looking for specific words, type the word or phrase.